Emile Duson

 Emile Paul Joseph Duson (December 1, 1904 in Semarang, Dutch East Indies – March 15, 1942 in Tiga Rungu, Sumatra, Dutch East Indies) was a Dutch field hockey player who competed in the 1928 Summer Olympics.
 He was a member of the Dutch field hockey team, which won the silver medal.
 He played all four matches as halfback.

-He was executed by Japanese soldiers during World War II.
+He died in a Japanese concentration camp during World War II.